 Am I eligible to apply to the London NERC DTP?

-Applicants must meet our residency criteria and language requirements.
-Applicants are expected to have a 2:1 or higher in a relevant degree, or equivalent work experience.
+Applicants are expected to have a 2:1 or higher in a relevant degree, or the overseas equivalency.
 Please read our eligibility requirements carefully before applying.

 Are prospective students expected to contact potential supervisors prior to making an application, and then indicate an interest in that specific project in their application?